-Analysis of the data presented in table or text format may take significant amount of time.
+Analysis of the data presented in a table or text format may take a significant amount of time.
 For example, it is hard to see trends, how values change through the years, as well as comparing data for different provinces and fish type.
-Another thing which is hard to capture is correlation between price and quantities of a specific types of fish for a certain period.
+Another thing that is hard to capture is the correlation between price and quantities of specific types of fish for a certain period.